If you're a smoker, or if your partner is a smoker, it can affect your ability to conceive.

 We all know that smoking can cause cancer, heart disease and a range of other health problems.
 Many smokers don’t realise that smoking can also affect both men’s and women’s fertility.

 Each stage of the reproductive process is affected by smoking.
 Sperm and eggs can be harmed by toxins in tobacco smoke (such as cadmium and cotinine).
 Smoking can also damage DNA in eggs and sperm.

 Research shows that the risk of infertility among smokers may be twice that of non-smokers.

-Also, passive smoking (inhaling someone else’s smoke) is almost as harmful to a woman’s fertility as smoking.
+Also, secondhand smoke (inhaling someone else’s smoke) is almost as harmful to a woman’s fertility as smoking.
 Even if it’s only your partner who smokes, it can greatly reduce your fertility.

 Putting it simply, quitting smoking will not only offer immediate health benefits but it will increase your chance of conceiving.